Receipt-Wrangler/.github/profile/README.md

 ## Step 2: Set up config.prod.json

 This config needs to be in the directory that gets mounted to /go/api/config from the docker-compose.yaml above.
+Simply run the compose stack to generate a stubbed out config file, then check out the configuration documentation, below as well as the examples to fill out the config.

 See the [config documentation](https://github.com/Receipt-Wrangler/.github/tree/main/configuration/configuration.md) for samples and explanations of each value.